Joey Votto Player Props: Reds vs. Orioles

 Joey Votto At The Plate

-- Votto has three home runs and three walks while batting .278.
+- Votto has three home runs and four walks while batting .238.

-- This season, Votto has totaled at least one hit in three of six games (50.0%), and had multiple hits twice.
+- In three of seven games this season (42.9%), Votto has reached via hit, and that includes multiple hits twice.

-- In six games played this season, he has hit a homer in two of them.
+- He has gone deep in two of seven games played this season, and in 11.1% of his plate appearances.

 - In two games this year, Votto has picked up an RBI, and in both of those games he had multiple runs batted in.

-- In three of six games this season, he has scored, including multiple runs once.
+- In three of seven games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.